dhorlick/nhsoc_lyre/README.md

 `npm install`

-Now you should be able to run the get_nhsoc_image_metadata.js script in `./bin`, or add this sub-directory to your system path.
+Now you should be able to run the get_nhsoc_image_metadata script in `./bin`, or add this sub-directory to your system path.

 ## Troubleshooting installation